 Naturally embedded in any academic curriculum are human themes.
 In keeping with Shady Hill School’s traditions, we aim to integrate within all subjects themes regarding character, values, respect for self and others, and the responsibility children have as members of the community.

-The Arts are presented in Seventh and Eighth Grade as a three-term program taught by Shady Hill School music, studio, and shop teachers, other Middle School faculty, and several professional artists and musicians from outside the school community.
+The Arts are presented in Seventh and Eighth Grade as a three-term program taught by Shady Hill School music, studio and shop teachers, other Middle School faculty, and several professional artists and musicians from outside the school community.
 Students are expected to enroll in a variety of courses in both Visual and Performing Arts before leaving Shady Hill.
-In 2016-2017, courses offered include: Comedy, Jazz Band, Rock Band, Intro to Guitar, Pottery, Photography, Drawing, Animation, Design, Woodshop, Jewelry, Oil Painting, Hip-Hop Dance, Filmmaking, Knitting, and Hip-Hop Songwriting.
+In 2018-19, courses offered include: Hip-Hop Dance, Comedy, Filmmaking, Jazz Band, Rock Band, Hip-Hop Songwriting, Intro to Guitar, Costume Design, Pottery, Photography, Drawing, Animation, Design, Shop, Metalworking, and Oil Painting.

-Gold Chorus and Gold Orchestra meet during one academic block per cycle.
-These ensembles perform several times during the school year at school assemblies, evening concerts, and some off-campus venues.
+Gold Chorus and Gold Orchestra will meet during one academic block per cycle.
+These ensembles will perform several times during the school year at school assemblies.
 Students in grades VII and VIII who are a part of the school ensemble program may audition for the MMEA Eastern Division Junior District honors Band, Chorus, or Orchestra in January.
 Gold Jazz Band, for experienced seventh and eighth grade musicians, meets once weekly for rehearsal after dismissal for one hour.
 These students also perform several times during the school year at school assemblies, evening concerts, and some off-campus venues.

 Mathematics In Grade VIII: Algebra

-In the Grade VIII students are placed in one of three math courses.
+In the Eighth Grade students are placed in one of three Math courses.
 Two prepare students to take either Geometry or Algebra II during their ninth grade year, with the enriched section demanding more independent study.
-The Essentials Class covers fundamentally the same material as the regular class and streamlines instruction to focus on the essential skills and concepts of each topic within the Algebra I curriculum.
+The Essentials Class covers fundamentally the same material as the regular classes and streamlines instruction to focus on the essential skills and concepts of each topic within the Algebra I curriculum.

 Library In Grade VIII

-In scheduled classes, students meet with a librarian for book sharing, book discussion or research instruction, or use the period for Quiet Reading, an independent reading program supported by the librarians but overseen by the gradehead teacher.
-Students also meet with a librarian on a flexible basis for book recommendations, research support, and instruction using both print and online resources.
+Library time for Eighth Graders includes librarian book recommendations, book discussions, research instruction, and Quiet Reading, an independent reading program supported by the librarians but overseen by the Gradehead.
+Students also meet with a librarian on a flexible basis for research support and instruction using both print and online resources.

 Middle School Community

-Students in Grades VII and VIII have opportunities to compete in a full interscholastic athletic program.
-Shady Hill offers nine interscholastic sports (cross country, field hockey, soccer, basketball, ice hockey, lacrosse, tennis, track and field, and ultimate frisbee), fielding approximately 24 teams.
-Seventh and eighth grade students are required to participate in an activity each season, with physical education and intramural tennis offered as alternatives to the interscholastic offerings.
-Each student must participate on at least one Shady Hill interscholastic team per year.
-Students who participate seriously in physical activities not offered by the school may apply for athletic exemptions.
-We believe strongly that the natural progression provides our students with a rich athletic experience.
+Students in Grades VI, VII and VIII have opportunities to compete in a full interscholastic athletic program.
+Shady Hill offers ten interscholastic sports (cross country, field hockey, soccer, flag football, basketball, ice hockey, lacrosse, tennis, track and field, and ultimate frisbee), fielding approximately 24 teams.
+Sixth, Seventh, and Eighth Grade students are required to participate on at least one Shady Hill interscholastic team per year.
+Students who participate seriously in year-round sports and athletic endeavors not offered by the school may apply for a full-year exemption.
 In all parts of the program, there is a three-pronged emphasis: the pursuit of fitness, cognitive understanding of concepts, and the development of self-confidence.
-The ultimate goal is team and personal success while modeling Shady Hill’s core values.
+The ultimate goal is to gain team and personal success while modeling Shady Hill’s core values.